01 of 12

 While the mystery of what led Sarah Winchester to this curious obsession is no mystery at all (i.e. mental illness), the house is an interesting look into her world and the lovely architecture of the time, and life in 19th century San Jose.
 The house listed as a National Historic Landmark.

-There are three different types of tours offered each day (Prices: Adult / Senior / Child):
+There are two different types of tours offered each day (Prices: Adult / Senior / Child):

 02 of 12